Mozes721/Crypto-search/README.md

 # Crypto-search
-Search for your interested crypto coins rank, price, market cap etc with coingecko-api
+Search for your interested crypto coins rank, price, market cap etc with Nomics API